1. Why has the ABO decided that NOW is the time to change to a Scenario-based Oral Clinical Examination?

 Orthodontists must demonstrate knowledge and skills as applied to specific cases selected for the scenario-based format.
 The examination will still be testing the same skills and outcomes required in individual case submission, but will be testing that knowledge in a more reliable, objective manner – as well as very specific critical thinking skills.

-4. What are the biggest benefits of the new scenario-based examination design?
+5. What are the biggest benefits of the new Scenario-based Examination design?

 There are numerous benefits to the new examination design.
 One of the most important is that all orthodontists now have the ability to go through the certification process regardless of their practice environment and where they are within their career.
 The challenge of finding the cases with specific criteria and submission requirements is no longer an issue.
 Additionally, all orthodontists taking the examination will be objectively tested on their knowledge, skills, and critical thinking abilities.
 Ultimately, this will benefit the general public to ensure the ABO has certified orthodontists who are capable of providing the highest level of patient care.

 The ABO will continue to use assessment instruments including discrepancy index (DI), cast radiograph evaluation (CRE), case management form (CMF) within the scenario-based examination.
-If a resident is not proficient in outcomes assessments utilizing these instruments, or is not able to interpret the results of superimpositions, they will likely not perform well on this portion of the examination.
+If a resident is not proficient in outcomes assessments utilizing these instruments, or is not able to interpret the results of superimpositions, he or she will likely not perform well on this portion of the examination.

 The ABO plans to continue to meet with educators regularly to gain feedback on how we can best support the orthodontic programs so that the scenario-based Clinical Examination is complementing the curriculum the educators are teaching in their programs.
 Many programs have expressed that they will continue to hold mock board exams and advocacy visits and will begin putting a larger focus on critical thinking skills.
 The ABO will also provide detailed examination results to the educators to let them know where their resident’s strengths and weaknesses rank on the scenario-based Oral Clinical Examination.